 The Blade Count refers to the amount of blades you would find on a camera lens that control the aperture.
 Standard DSLR camera lenses have 7 blades, while film cameras have 6 on average.
 The higher the blade count, the softer the bokeh will appear.

-If you want to create depth of field in your image, keeping the subjects in the foreground sharp and blurring the background only, click on the Paint tab (next to Adjust).
+If you want to create depth of field in your image, keeping the subjects in the foreground sharp and blurring the background only, click on the Erase tab (next to Adjust).
 Keep the Brush Hardness and Brush Strength at 100% and adjust the Brush Size to your liking, then paint around the subject in the foreground.
 Don’t worry about being too meticulous at first, it’s better to paint slightly outside the lines around your subject for this part.
 After you’ve painted around your subject, don’t press the Apply button just yet - we’re going to do a few rounds of painting at different strengths to blend everything together seamlessly.

-To move around your image while you’re zoomed in, hold the Space bar while you click and drag to a new view point.
+Pro Tip: To move around your image while you’re zoomed in, hold the Space bar while you click and drag to a new view point.
 You can continue using your photo editing tool once the Space bar is released.

 From here, you can keep on editing your image with other tools and effects, or click the Save button at the top of the Photo Editor to save your photo.

 Before and After